Alphaalimamy/python/docs/python/06 Functions.md

 # call the my_bio function
 my_bio()
 ```
-### Example 2: Write a function that prints your favorite subjects
+### Example 2: Write a function that prints your favorite books
 ```python
 # Step 1: Define the function
 def favorite_book():